← Back to Lab

 Volume nm3

-Model range Dominant mode
+Notes Dominant mode

 Homogeneous local-response particles in a uniform host.
 The scalar modal model does not provide exact near-field or LDOS maps.